-Non-radioactive constituents in SRS liquid discharges are regulated by SCDHEC under the NPDES program.
-The monitoring requirements vary at each outfall, depending on the type of facility (i.e., the types of materials that potentially are present) and on the known characteristics of the wastewater.
+Non-radioactive constituents in SRS liquid discharges are regulated by SCDHEC under the National Pollutant Discharge Elimination System program.
+The monitoring requirements vary from one outfall to another, depending on the type of facility (i.e., the types of materials that potentially are present) and on the known characteristics of the wastewater.

-Monitoring of non-radioactive constituents in SRS atmospheric releases is designed to determine compliance with permits issued by SCDHEC under the National Emission Standards for Hazardous Air Pollutants (NESHAP).
+Monitoring of non-radioactive constituents in SRS atmospheric releases is designed to determine compliance with permits issued by SCDHEC under the National Emission Standards for Hazardous Air Pollutants.